kitao/pyxel/README.md

 pyxel copy_examples
 ```

-The following examples will be copied:
+The following examples will be copied to your current directory:

 <table>
 <tr>